 Salvador Ramos: He played Fortnite, Call of Duty and suffered bullying

+Salvador’s friends report that he suffered from a stutter and a strong lisp, which is why he was frequently teased at school and on social media.

-USA.- Salvador Ramos, the 18-year-old who yesterday killed 21 people at a school in Uvalde, Texas, suffered from bullying due to a speech impediment in his childhood, according to local media.
+United States.- Salvador Ramos, the 18-year-old who yesterday killed 21 people at a school in Uvalde, Texas, suffered bullying due to a speech impediment in his childhood, according to local media.

 Salvador used to be violent with his peers and strangers, friends and family said.